x

 Under this procedure, students may be voluntarily or involuntarily withdrawn from the University.
 The decision for an involuntary withdrawal shall be made by the BAIT.

-The Office of Student Conduct and Community Engagement is responsible for the University disciplinary process.
+The Office of Student Affairs (OSA) is responsible for the University disciplinary process.
 This procedure does not preclude a student’s removal from the University, or any unit, class, or program, for disciplinary reasons in accordance with TAMIU Student Code of Conduct.
-The BAIT will consult with SCCE to determine whether a student accused of violating the Student Code of Conduct should be diverted from the student disciplinary process to the Administrative Response to Distress or Disruptive Behavior.
+The BAIT will consult with OSA to determine whether a student accused of violating the Student Code of Conduct should be diverted from the student's disciplinary process to the Administrative Response to Distress or Disruptive Behavior.

 Division of Student Engagement